 We handle matters in which the bank holding company also engages in real property management or real estate brokerage.
 These are complex legal issues, given that Title I of the Dodd-Frank Act dictates that a company engaged in asset management may be predominantly engaged in financial activities even if it conducts business as a real estate broker business.
 We also advise clients on the terms of the Bank Holding Company Act of 1956 (BHC Act), which restricts a bank holding company from activities related to the development of property for which it is arranging commercial real estate equity financing.

 Bradley advises clients in connection with student debt, an area coming under increasing regulatory scrutiny.
-For example, we have helped our clients analyze and understand the CFPB’sreport on student loan servicing and also applicable regulatory oversight of the Department of the Treasury and the Department of Education.
-With regard to companies offering student lending, we assist with fundamental issues such as:
+For example, we have helped our clients analyze and understand the CFPB’s report on student loan servicing, as well as applicable regulatory oversight of the Department of the Treasury and the Department of Education.
+With regards to companies offering student lending, we assist with fundamental issues such as:

 • Drafting model loan agreements